Western African Ebola epidemic: Economic effects

-In addition to the loss of life, the outbreak had a number of significant economic impacts.
-In March 2015, the United Nations Development Group reported that due to a decrease in trade, closing of borders, flight cancellations, and drop in foreign investment and tourism activity fuelled by stigma, the epidemic resulted in vast economic consequences both in the affected areas and throughout Africa.
+In March 2015, the United Nations Development Group reported that due to a decrease in trade, the closing of borders, flight cancellations, and a drop in foreign investment and tourism activity fuelled by stigma, the epidemic had resulted in vast economic consequences in both the affected areas in Western Africa and other African nations with no cases of Ebola.
 A September 2014 report in the Financial Times suggested that the economic impact of the Ebola outbreak could kill more people than the disease itself.

-With regard to Ebola and economic activity in the country of Liberia, a study found that 8% of automotive firms, 8% of construction firms, 15% of food businesses and 30% of restaurants had closed due to the Ebola outbreak.
-Montserrado county experienced up to 20% firm closure.
+Concerning Ebola and economic activity in the country of Liberia, a study found that 8% of automotive firms, 8% of construction firms, 15% of food businesses, and 30% of restaurants had closed due to the Ebola outbreak.
+Montserrado County experienced up to 20% firm closure.
 This indicated a decline in the Liberian national economy during the outbreak, as well as an indication that the county of Montserrado was hardest hit economically.
-The capital city Monrovia suffered construction and restaurant unemployment the most, while outside the capital, the food and beverage sectors suffered economically.
-A recuperation in the economy, at the end of the outbreak, was expected to be more rapid in some sectors than in others.
-Also, if the massive decline in economic activity persisted, the authors suggested a focus on economic recovery in addition to support for the healthcare system.
+The capital city Monrovia suffered the most construction and restaurant unemployment, while outside the capital, the food and beverage sectors suffered economically.
 The World Bank had projected an estimated loss of $1.6 billion in productivity for all three affected Western African countries combined for 2015.
 In Liberian counties that were less affected by the outbreak, the number of individuals employed fell by 24%.
-Montserrado saw a 47% decline in employment per firm in contrast to what was obtained prior to the Ebola outbreak.
+Montserrado saw a 47% decline in employment per firm from before the Ebola outbreak.

 Another study showed that the economic effect of the Ebola outbreak would be felt for years due to preexisting social vulnerability.
 The economic effects were being felt nationwide in Liberia, such as the termination of expansions in the mining business.
-Initial scenarios had placed expected economic losses at $25 billion; however subsequent World Bank estimates were much lower, at about 12% of the combined GDP of the 3 worst hit countries.
-The authors went on to state that social vulnerability has multiple factors and proposed a classification based on multiple variables instead of single indicators such as food insecurity or lack of hospitals, which were problems faced by rural Liberians.
-In spite of the end of civil violence since 2003 and inflows from international donors, the reconstruction of Liberia had been very slow and non-productive—water delivery systems, sanitation facilities and centralised electricity were practically non-existent, even in Monrovia.
-Even before the outbreak, medical facilities did not have potable water, lighting or refrigeration.
+Initial scenarios had placed expected economic losses at $25 billion; however subsequent World Bank estimates were much lower, at about 12% of the combined GDP of the three worst hit countries.
+Despite the end of civil violence in 2003 and inflows from international donors, the reconstruction of Liberia had been very slow and non-productive—water delivery systems, sanitation facilities, and centralised electricity were practically non-existent, even in Monrovia.
+Even before the outbreak, medical facilities did not have potable water, lighting, or refrigeration.
 The authors indicated that lack of food and other economic effects would probably continue in the rural population long after the Ebola outbreak had ended.

 Other economic impacts were as follows: